- Companies that go offshore will have to pay more taxes. Trump will incentivize the return of business domestically with a tariff.

 What does the worker get from off shoring?

 - Wages and earning that are lower.
-There are plenty of ten dollar an hour jobs, but that is not enough today.
+There are plenty of ten dollars an hour jobs, but that is not enough today.

 - Both parents have to work now and the child goes to daycare and you have less economic stability.
 That was not true years ago.